Alley & Marketplace Rules

 Communication

-Alley staff and Midwest FurFest cannot be held responsible for communications between artists and customers for any reason.
-Contact information provided by the artists to the Alley staff is confidential and will not be shared with attendees without the expressed permission of the artist; however, artists are expected to provide customers with an appropriate method of contacting them, whether it be business cards, website links, and so on.
-Artists who show a pattern of misconduct related to business conducted with customers in the Midwest FurFest Artist Menagerie will no longer be welcome in the Alley.
+Alley/Marketplace staff and Midwest FurFest cannot be held responsible for communications between artists and customers for any reason.
+Contact information provided by the artists to the Alley staff is confidential and will not be shared with attendees without the expressed permission of the artist; however, artists are expected to provide customers with an appropriate method of contacting them, whether it be business cards, website links, email, messenger usernames and so on.
+Artists who show a pattern of misconduct related to business conducted with customers in the Midwest FurFest Artist's Alley/Marketplace will no longer be welcome in the space.

-Questions before the convention can be addressed to the Artist Menagerie Directors, Kelshin and Dewbell, or the Art Track Lead, NallTWD, via email: artistsalley@furfest.org
+Questions before the convention can be addressed to the Acting Artist Menagerie Director and Vendor Team Lead, Nall, via email: artistsalley@furfest.org.

 Final Word